How Many Lessons Do You Need for a Motorcycle Licence? - Phoenix Motorcycle Training Skip to content

 How Many Lessons Do You Need for a Motorcycle Licence?

 The rules for a motorcycle licence are different to car licencing rules.
 Improvements to safety and the introduction of age and power restrictions mean most riders need professional lessons before riding on UK roads.
 How many motorcycle lessons you’ll need depends on a couple of different factors.
+But whichever path you take, in our humble opinion, the different rules for riders makes motorcycling better than driving!

 If you’re starting out as a new road user, the path to gaining your licence is fairly straightforward.
 On the other hand, if you’re jumping on a motorcycle or scooter after decades of driving a car, the rules are a little different.
 And if you’re moving from abroad and want to ride a motorcycle in the UK, it’s different again.